DataDog/integrations-core/bitdefender/README.md

     - Encode the resulting string using a Base64 encoder.
     - For example:

-      - If your API key is abc123, the string to encode is abc123:.
+      - If your API key is abc123, the string to encode is abc123:
-      - After Base64 encoding, the result will be something like: YWJjMTIzOg==.
+      - After Base64 encoding, the result will be something like: YWJjMTIzOg==

 8. Note down the encoded API key for webhook configuration.
 9. Navigate to the **Control Center API** section and note down the Access URL.
 This URL will be used in the curl command as **\<control_center_apis_access_url>**.